dtbun/R-assignment-/README.md

 # R-assignment-
-This is the r assignment folder.
-Just copy the branch and run.
+This is the R assignment folder for Daniel Bun.
+Just fork the branch and run.